Skip Breadcrumb Links

 This method can only be used for the 2020 tax year.

-NOTE: If you think you will be working from home more frequently in the 2021 tax year due to COVID-19 you should start collecting and keeping a file of all receipts for the expenses accumulate.
+NOTE: If you think you will be working from home more frequently in the 2021 tax year due to COVID-19 you should start collecting and keeping a file of all receipts for the expenses accumulated.

 For Non-COVID Tax Years